 What is a Crypto Wallet? – Hot Wallet, Cold Wallet, Custodial, Non-custodial

 What is a crypto wallet, and how do they work?
 This is a question that many people ask themselves.
-Upon entering the world of blockchain and bitcoin, there is a range of different terms.
+Upon entering the world of blockchain and bitcoin, there is a range of different crypto terms.

 What Is A Crypto Wallet?

 Like a regular wallet, a crypto wallet is a software program that will store things inside.
-This program stores both public and private keys and interacts with various blockchain.
+This program stores both public and private keys and interacts with various blockchains.
 This interaction allows users to receive and send digital currency.